Constipation with Semaglutide: A Simple Guide

 • Stomach pain

-However, as mentioned, most side effects on Ozempic are mild in nature and tolerable.
+However, as mentioned, most side effects of semaglutide are mild in nature and tolerable.

-Additionally, people taking Ozempic may consume less fiber due to feeling full, and because fiber can exacerbate other side effects like nausea, gas, and bloating associated with Ozempic, they might avoid it even more.
+Additionally, people taking semaglutide may consume less fiber due to feeling full, and because fiber can exacerbate other side effects like nausea, gas, and bloating associated with semaglutide, they might avoid it even more.
 However, insufficient fiber intake is a significant contributor to constipation.
 Fiber adds bulk to stool, facilitating easier passage.
 Without enough fiber, stool becomes hard and less likely to pass.
-Choosing foods high in fiber can help, like avocado, oats, and beans to name a few.
+Choosing foods high in fiber can help, such as avocados, oats, and beans.

-Furthermore, Ozempic stimulates the body to produce more insulin, which effectively manages blood sugar levels but also slows down gut motility, leading to less frequent bowel movements.
-In combination, these factors can result in infrequent, hard, and painful stools for individuals taking Ozempic.
+Furthermore, semaglutide stimulates the body to produce more insulin, which effectively manages blood sugar levels but also slows down gut motility, leading to less frequent bowel movements.
+In combination, these factors can result in infrequent, hard, and painful stools for individuals taking semaglutide.

 What Can I Do if I Have Side Effects?

-Fortunately, there are several small habitual changes that can help feelings of constipation.
+Fortunately, there are several small habitual changes that can help alleviate constipation.
 Here are some things to try:

-• Drink more water!
-A general rule of thumb is 1 ounce of water per 2 pounds of weight.
+1. Drink more water!
+A general rule of thumb is 1 ounce of water per 2 pounds of body weight.
 For someone weighing 200 pounds, this would mean 100 ounces of water per day.
 Exercising would require more.

 Talking to Your Provider

-As always, any serious concerns should be directed at your healthcare provider.
-Do not be hesitant to ask questions or seek advice!
+As always, any serious concerns should be directed to your healthcare provider.
+Do not hesitate to ask questions or seek advice!
 If you are already on a program with MD Exam, you can always reach out to us in the Patient Portal.
 If you are not, consider taking our 5-minute quiz or reaching out to your own physician.
-We offer semaglutide (Ozempic) and tirzepatide (Mounjaro) at as little as $300 a month and provide a holistic approach to weight management.
-You can also check us out here.
+We offer semaglutide and tirzepatide at as little as $225 a month and provide a holistic approach to weight management.